Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Proposed Method

 Each positive and negative attribution is backpropagated to an activated neuron in previous layer $l-1$ based on the neuron contribution, maintaining the overall relevance sum as $\gamma-1$.
 We revisit two points that affect allocation of precise attribution: i) the gap between the focused features among the first and end layers and ii) the role of an inactivated neuron.
 It is well known that the extracted features from each layer are different: a deep layer implies an abstract feature.
 Fig.\ref{fig:stage} shows examples of the variations in the input features in intermediate layers.
-Because of the dependence of the attribution methods on the value of an activated neuron, even if a slightly accurate relevance is initially assigned in the end stage of the network, the relevance could be biased in the initial stage owing to the presence of activated neurons with high values in irrelevant areas such as edges and watermarks.
+Because of the dependence of the attribution methods on the value of an activated neuron, even if a slightly accurate relevance is initially assigned in the end stage of the network, the relevance could be biased in the initial stage owing to the presence of activated neurons with high values in irrelevant areas such as edge or background of an image.
+If the DNN's decision is influenced by watermarks or the edges of objects, these become important input features and should be emphasized (described in Fig.~\ref{fig:water}).
 Therefore, it is necessary to guide propagation to reflect the initial properties, including feature importance, which are directly related to network decisions.
 First, we define the mask of the neurons in each layer based on their activation as follows:

 Subsequently, we design to propagate the positive attributions with respect to the target to be assigned to the activated neurons.
 The mask of the activated neurons receives positive relevance corresponding to the influence, regardless to the values of the neurons.